 While they are a relatively new breed, Devon Rexes are nonetheless prone to hereditary and congenital conditions that can adversely affect their health – not to mention your family budget.
 Some of the conditions and illnesses Devon Rexes are prone to include immune-mediated diseases such as neonatal isoerythrolysis; infections such as feline infectious peritonitis; hip problems such as hip dysplasia; knee issues such as patellar luxation; and heart troubles such as hypertrophic cardiomyopathy.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Devon Rex has the misfortune of inheriting more than just a good sense of humor, you’re covered.